 Other news from Dr. van Prooijen's research group:

-- Since 1 January 2016, Dr. van Prooijen is teaching director of the Research Master in Social Psychology at VU Amsterdam.
+- Dr. van Prooijen was awarded the 2018 "excellence in teaching award" of the sections Social Psychology and Work & Organizational Psychology at VU Amsterdam.

 - Since the Summer 2018, Dr. van Prooijen is chair of the KLI teaching committee.

 - On 16 February 2018, Nils Kobis successfully defended his PhD thesis "The Social Psychology of Corruption" and was awarded the distinction "Cum Laude".
 Congratulations, Dr. Nils!